Table of Contents

 The tablets or phone doesn’t need to be anything special, just make sure you’ve got a sturdy case and plenty of chargers.

-Here are some apps we’d recommend for younger traveling learners.
+Here are some apps we’d recommend for younger travelling learners:

 Don’t get sports tops! they break and pick up bacteria and leak.